The Children's Midsummer Night's Dream: Production

+Themes and interpretations

 Edzard's approach to A Children's Midsummer Night's Dream has been described as “finding specifically childlike concerns” in Shakespeare's play, rather than "mobilising it" for older audiences.
-The casting of children represents “an event unique in Shakespearean cinematic history” but also recaptures the audience's understanding of the playwright's “wonder and invention” as the young cast members appropriate the theme of Shakespeare's original to "match the considerations of their own experience."The Children's Midsummer Night's Dream advances the bold, albeit less obviously social, engagement with “social malfeance and urban ills” which animated Edzard, her husband Richard Goodwin and producer Stockman's earlier film projects Little Dorrit (1987), The Fool (1989) and As You Like It (1991 film).
+The casting of children represents “an event unique in Shakespearean cinematic history” but also recaptures the audience's understanding of the playwright's “wonder and invention” as the young cast members appropriate the theme of Shakespeare's original to "match the considerations of their own experience."

-Because the age of the actors makes them incompatible with "the play's focus on marriage, sexuality, and domestic power”, Edzard's project is of interest for studies of gender and gender politics, as well as of cultural authority.
+The age of the actors makes them incompatible with the play's themes of marriage, sexuality and domestic power, creating a cognitive dissonance in for example the childlike appearance of Titiania (played by Rajouana Zalal), and the complex grammar of her long speech about the miserable weather.
+This also makes Edzard's project of interest for studies of gender and gender politics, as well as of cultural authority.

-The film uses Shakespeare's complete text, as well as elaborate costumes and “intricately and properly scaled sets” created in the studio.
+Producer Oliver Stockman describes how the children are able to play three groups of characters - lovers, fairies and mechanicals - without having to make a complicated effort: "The lovers are young...inexperienced...they talk about love but they haven't done it, they haven't kissed, they're just very excited about it.
+That's relevant to young children in the same way as it is relevant to the characters in the play.
+(They) love to play at being fairies, at being magical, at being able to fly, being able to transform themselves...whereas a 20-year old actress may find it difficult.
+And they are inexperienced ... exactly like the mechanicals...they are not pretending not to understand their lines, they just are.
+So there's not this double game."

+The Children's Midsummer Night's Dream advances the bold, but less obviously social, engagement with “social malfeance and urban ills” which animated Edzard, her husband Richard Goodwin and producer Stockman's earlier film projects Little Dorrit, The Fool and As You Like It.